gogcom/galaxy-integrations-python-api/README.md

 ### Manifest

 <a name="deploy-manifest"></a>
-Obligatory JSON file to be placed in a integration folder.
+Obligatory JSON file to be placed in an integration folder.

 ```json
 {